hychen39/orclapex-maven-plugin/README-1.0.4.md

 ### Added parameters

-Two parameters are added for using the `run-natural-docs` goal in the `orclapex` plugin.
+Serveral parameters are added for using the `run-natural-docs` goal in the `orclapex` plugin.
 They are:

-- `naturalDocExe`: the full name for the NaturalDocs runnable file, for example: `C:\NaturalDocs\NaturalDocs.exe`.
+- `naturalDocExe`: the NaturalDocs runnable file.
+The full path is obtained by concatenating `naturalDocsHome` and `naturalDocExe`.
-- `configFolder`: the configuration folder for using the NaturalDocs, for example: `D:\apex_prj\natural_doc_config`
+- `configFolder`: the configuration folder for using the NaturalDocs, for example: `natural_doc_config`.
+    If `projectDirectory` is specified, the full path for the configuration folder is `projectDirectory` + `File.seperator()` + `natural_doc_config`
+- `workingDirectory`: the working directory.
+Use the parameter to specify a new working directory.

 ### Java Version required to compile the source codes.